Kaizen Supply Chain and Continuous Improvement

-There are many ways to innovate.
 Many people think of innovation primarily in terms of product innovation.
-But process innovation is equally as important.
+But process innovation is equally as important–Kaizen supply chain is a great example.

 Industrial engineers are used to using tools and technology to improve processes and meet the needs of their customers.
 These tools help companies achieve operational excellence and continuous improvement to exceed the needs of their customers.
 One of these tools is Kaizen.
 Kaizen is Japanese for “improvement” or “change for the better” – a philosophy focusing on continuous improvement of processes.
 Kai means change and Zen means good.
 The history of Kaizen begins in the 1930s in Japan, more specifically with Sakichi Toyoda, founder of Toyota.